alexanderzafirov/ddd/src/main/resources/chapter2.md

           functionalities.
 The traits can also be parameterized with types that allow you to plug in behaviors corresponding to specific business rules.
-        - Support for generics - helps you build abstractions on generic types which can be later instantiated for specific ones.
-E.g. you define a domain service PortfolioService[C] for a generic customer type C that models the common workflow of the service.
+        - Support for generics - helps you build abstractions on generic types which can be later instantiated for specific ones e.g. you define a domain service PortfolioService[C] for a generic customer type C that models the common workflow of the service.
 You can then specialize the variable parts by redefining them for every type of customer in your model.